lehner-lab/DiMSum/README.md

 ## Stage 2: **TRIM** constant regions (_WRAP_)

 Remove constant region sequences from read 5’ and 3’ ends using *[Cutadapt](docs/INSTALLATION.md)*.
-By default the sequences of 3' constant regions are assumed to be the reverse complement of 5' constant region sequences.
-Stage-specific arguments: '_--cutadaptCut5First_', '_--cutadaptCut5Second_', '_--cutadaptCut3First_', '_--cutadaptCut3Second_', '_--cutadapt5First_', '_--cutadapt5Second_', '_--cutadapt3First_', '_--cutadapt3Second_', '_--cutadaptMinLength_', '_--cutadaptErrorRate_'.
+By default the sequences of 3' constant regions are assumed to be the reverse complement of 5' constant region sequences (see [stage-specific arguments](docs/ARGUMENTS.md#trim-arguments)).

 ## Stage 3: **ALIGN** paired-end reads (_WRAP_)

-Align overlapping read pairs using *[USEARCH](docs/INSTALLATION.md)* (paired-end cis libraries only i.e. '_--paired_'=T, '_--transLibrary_'=F) or alternatively concatenate read pairs (paired-end trans libraries only i.e. '_--transLibrary_'=T), and filter resulting variants according to base quality, expected number of errors and constituent read length (including those from single-end libraries i.e. '_--paired_'=F).
-Stage-specific arguments: '_--usearchMinQual_', '_--usearchMaxee_', '_--usearchMinlen_', '_--usearchMinovlen_'.
+Align overlapping read pairs using *[USEARCH](docs/INSTALLATION.md)* and filter resulting variants according to base quality, expected number of errors and constituent read length (see [stage-specific arguments](docs/ARGUMENTS.md#align-arguments)).
 Unique variant sequences are then tallied using *[Starcode](docs/INSTALLATION.md)*.
+For [Trans library designs](docs/ARGUMENTS.md#trans-library-design), read pairs are simply concatenated.
+For single-end libraries, reads are only filtered.

 ## Stage 4: **PROCESS** variants (_STEAM_)